Community Facility Funding Policy public feedback

 To see all public submissions made, please click here.

-Hearings of submissions on the QLDC Community Facility Funding Policy will take place at 1.45pm on Friday 23 November in the Supper Room, Queenstown Memorial Centre.
+Hearings of submissions on the QLDC Community Facility Funding Policy took place on Friday 23 November.

-Click here to view the draft policy documents.
+Click here to view the final policy documents.

 We’ve already held discussions with several local groups and are keen to hear more views given the wide variety of people who use these key council services on a regular basis.